MENU

 Symptoms

-Gastroenteritis can also be one of the symptoms of certain diseases.
-The causative agents of infectious and parasitic diseases are allocated to the external environment together with faeces, often in huge quantities.
+Gastroenteritis can also be a symptom of certain diseases.
+The causative agents of infectious and parasitic diseases are released into the external environment along with faeces, often in large quantities.
 That is why the epidemic of intestinal infections spread so quickly and took a considerable number of lives.
 They enter the human body with contaminated food and water.

-Therefore, non-observance of elementary rules of personal hygiene and visits to public catering establishments that violate sanitary norms significantly increase the chances of encountering gastroenteritis.
+Therefore, non-observance of basic rules of personal hygiene and visits to public catering establishments that violate sanitary norms significantly increase the risk of contracting gastroenteritis.

 Gastroenteritis: symptoms and prevention